By Gina Morin, Design Intervention

 - Grand & Water Antiques: What makes them different?

 They have many antiques reupholstered with current patterns to give them a modern twist.
-This allows their customers to achieve a look for their home that is completely unique while also being a "green" alternative to buying something completely new.
+This allows their customers to achieve a look for their home that is unique while also being a "green" alternative to buying something entirely new.

 The USP of each of these businesses may not appeal to the masses, but they aren't trying to.
 The right customer for them is a repeat customer who appreciates what makes them different.